 Any person, who handles, prepared, serves, sells or gives away food for consumption by persons other than his or her immediate family.
 The requirement applies to all food workers including persons washing or bussing dishes, serving foods, and preparing drinks, but not to a hostess merely seating guests and supply menus.
 Additionally, the requirement does not apply to establishments serving all pre-packaged foods.

 Tulsa does have reciprocity agreement with some surrounding counties to accept their food handler training, but not their cards.
-Workers from Rogers, Creek, Osage, Wagoner or Pawnee County should bring their card to the Main Food Handler Office at 4616 E. 15th Street in Tulsa along with the $10 fee to have a Tulsa County card made.
+Workers from Rogers, Creek, Osage, Wagoner or Pawnee County should bring their card to the Main Food Handler Office at 14002 E 21st Street, Suite 500 in Tulsa along with the $13 fee to have a Tulsa County card made.
 The card will be valid through the date on the original card.

 YES!
 Hand sanitizers do not replace proper handwashing.
 Although hand sanitizers can effectively kill some germs on your hands, they do little to reduce the surface tension between your skin and dirt/grease/germs.
 The sanitizer only has an effect on the outer layer of film on your hands.
 Some bad germs are still present.
 When washing hands, first wet your hands with warm water, lather with soap for at least 20 seconds, rinse with warm water, then dry with a clean towel.

 Money, being dry, carries fewer bacteria than moist substances and areas.
 However, employees must wash their hands when changing duties, especially after doing anything non-food related—including touching money—before going back to handling food.